 Decorative large format tile is widely used for high profile spaces like lobbies but there are other tile options with specific performance characteristics.
 Unglazed quarry tile is naturally stain and slip resistant, so it’s a common choice in commercial kitchens.
 Small mosaic tile is used in bathrooms or pool areas for its slip resistant characteristics.
 However, there also are a number of slip resistant options in resilient flooring that you might not be aware of.
 Sheet Safety floors have been in use for several decades and the designs have come a long way, so there are some great looking options for designers to explore.
 These waterproof products have an aggregate like quartz or carborundum built into the surfaces to provide extra friction.
 The material is installed with welded seams and can be coved up the wall for a watertight floor.
 These can be installed in less time than tile floors and have a much lower profile than tile.

-Resilient flooring is by far the most widely used in senior living and for good reason.
+Resilient flooring is by far the most widely used flooring options for senior living and for good reason.
 The durability and ease of maintenance is better today than it has ever been, but advancements in manufacturing have also improved the aesthetics.
 Luxury Vinyl Tile and Plank (LVT, LVP) are used most often for their natural wood looks, but they also have stone, concrete and many other visuals.
 The actual name for this material is Printed Film Vinyl Tile per ASTM F 1700, Standard Specification for Solid Vinyl Floor Tile.
 LVT is just a marketing term, so be aware of the differences between materials in this very broad category.
 ASTM F1700 has specific requirements for products rated for commercial use, and not all “LVT” meets their standard.

 Among the carpet and LVT options, advances in flooring have given way to a variety of sheet flooring options that offer seamless floor in a wide variety of visuals.
 This option is especially helpful in skilled nursing facilities or other areas where the floors are frequently cleaned and disinfected.
 Another option is sheet vinyl with an attached composition rubber backing, combining the design, durability, and ease of maintenance of vinyl tile, with the acoustics and fall safety of carpet.